jabariwoods/Immutable-Passport-Integration/README.md

 7. Initiate a Transaction
 Sending transactions from your application using the Passport SDK is necessary because, ultimately, a wallet must be utilized.
 That's it!
 You've successfully integrated Immutable Passport into your application.

+Contribution and License
+For contributions and usage guidelines, the project is licensed under the MIT License.